Beuc/renpy-ttk/README.md

 Support customized Ren'Py translations (WIP): for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, add a `# rttk:ignore` comment in the `translate` block before your translations.

+## Running from Ren'Py (GUI)

+Copy this directory along with your other Ren'Py games, so it shows up in the Ren'Py Launcher.
+Then run `renpy-ttk` like any game.

+## Running on the command line

+Add `renpy.sh` to your PATH:

+`PATH=~/.../renpy-7.2.2-sdk:$PATH ./tl2pot.py ~/.../mygame/`

-## Using with your PO editor
+## Workflow with your PO editor

 ### Create a new .po translation file

-Run tl2pot.py and open the .pot template file.
+Run `tl2pot` and open the .pot template file.

 ### Update an existing .po translation file

-Run tl2pot.py again and merge the new template .pot file.
+Run `tl2pot` again and merge the new template .pot file.

 With gettext: `msgmerge old.po game.pot > new.po`